oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 #### 3.1.18.3 Topic Data

-In case of "accepted" the value that will be used as topic alias by the gateway when sending PUBLISH packets to the client (not relevant in case of subscriptions to a short topic name or to a topic name which contains wildcard characters)
+In case of "accepted" the returned Topic Data will be used as topic alias by the gateway when sending PUBLISH packets to the client (not relevant, 0x0000, in case of subscriptions to a short topic name or to a topic name which contains wildcard characters)

 #### 3.1.18.4 Packet Identifier

-Same value as the one contained in the corresponding SUBSCRIBE packet.
+The same value as the Packet Identifier in the SUBSCRIBE Packet being acknowledged.

 #### 3.1.18.5 Reason Code